dtao/autodoc/README.md

 Use the `@name` tag in a comment at the top of the file for Breakneck to know the name of your library.
 Use the `@fileOverview` tag to provide a high-level description.

+A default **docs.css** file is provided by default.
+To style the documentation yourself, write your own stylesheet with the same name.

 ### Specs

 Use the `@examples` tag to define specs in an extremely concise format: